edgeimpulse/example-SparkFun-MicroMod-nRF52840/README.md

 *If the `package` folder is not yet present in your Arduino application folder, install the `[DEPRECATED] Arduino Mbed OS Boards` board from `Tools -> Board -> Board Manager` as shown just before and replace the `mbed` folder with the one present in this github repository.*

-Do not forget to restard your Arduino IDE after having added the board in the application folder.
+Do not forget to restart your Arduino IDE after having added the board in the application folder.

 ### Run the data-forwarder-example sketch

-To make sure the board works, test the `data-forwarder-example` sketch present in this repository.
+To make sure the board works, test the `data-forwarder-example` sketch present in this repository under `arduino-examples/data-forwarder-example/`.
 Just open the `.ino` file or copy past the following code in a new sketch:

 ```
 #include <Wire.h>